Chen001117/ThunderClass/Readme.md

 # ThunderClass

 This repository implements ThunderClass, a Video conference software written in C++.
-It supports multiple functions, including chat, quiz, sharing screen, user management and calling the roll.
+It supports multiple functions, including group-chat, quiz, screen-sharing, voice-sharing, user management and calling the roll.

 ## Usage